 Regular adult law and motion sessions are generally scheduled on selected Tuesdays and Fridays.
 Regular juvenile law and motion sessions are generally scheduled on selected Thursdays in Bishop for northern Inyo dependency and delinquency cases.
-Southern Inyo juvenile dependency delinquency cases are heard on selected Fridays in Independence.
+Southern Inyo_juvenile dependency and most detained juvenile delinquency cases are heard on selected Mondays-Fridays in Independence, and southern Inyo dependency cases are heard in Independence on selected Wednesdays.
 A copy of the Court's calendar may be obtained by contacting the Court's Calendar Clerk or Administrator.
 As calendars are subject to change, consultation should be made with the Court's Calendar Clerk or Assistant Executive Officer, so to confirm current calendar dates.
 No matter shall be set on an adult or juvenile law and motion calendar that is estimated to exceed 15 minutes without the prior approval of the Court.
 All matters with time estimate in excess of 15 minutes shall be set by the Court, Court's Calendar Clerk, or Court's Administrator.
-(Adopted, effective January 1, 2002; Amended July 1, 2024)
+(Adopted, effective January 1, 2002; Amended July 1, 202410)